circular-o/circular/docs/pages/getting-started/themes.md

 # Themes

-Shoelace is designed to be highly customizable through pure CSS.
+O-LIBRARY-NAME-O is designed to be highly customizable through pure CSS.
 Out of the box, you can choose from a light or dark theme.
 Alternatively, you can design your own theme.

-A theme is nothing more than a stylesheet that uses the Shoelace API to define design tokens and apply custom styles to components.
+A theme is nothing more than a stylesheet that uses the O-LIBRARY-NAME-O API to define design tokens and apply custom styles to components.
 To create a theme, you will need a decent understanding of CSS, including [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) and the [`::part` selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::part).

 :::tip
 For component developers, built-in themes are also available as JavaScript modules that export [Lit CSSResult](https://lit.dev/docs/api/styles/#CSSResult) objects.
 You can find them in `%NPMDIR%/themes/*.styles.js`.